oloBion/Retip/README.md

 ### Train Keras model

-    trainKeras.R descr-train.feather model.hdf5
+    trainKeras.R descriptors.feather model.hdf5

-Input: *descr-train.feather* -- set of the descriptors and RTs, as produced by chemdesc.R
+Input: *descriptors.feather* -- set of the descriptors and RTs, as produced by chemdesc.R
 Output: *model.hdf5* -- trained model

 ### Apply the Keras model to a single SMILES

-    oneSmiles.R descr-train.feather model.hdf5 SMILES
+    oneSmiles.R descriptors.feather model.hdf5 SMILES

-Inputs:* descr-train.feather* -- the same file that was used to train Keras; *model.hdf5* -- output of tranKeras.R, *SMILES* the formula
+Inputs:*descriptors.feather* -- the same file that was used to train Keras; *model.hdf5* -- output of tranKeras.R, *SMILES* the formula

 ## Testing data